Malthbern/CVRY/README.md

 # CVRY
- A standalone companion app for ChilloutVR that expands the user experience! and is meant as an upgrade to CVRX
+ A standalone companion app for ChilloutVR that expands the user experience! and is meant as an upgrade to AstroDoge's [CVRX](https://github.com/AstroDogeDX/CVRX)